entria/jobs/fullstack/challenge.md

 ## Create a React Native app
 - [ ] it should run on both iOS and Android
 - [ ] it should use Relay or Relay Modern
-- [ ] it should use our boilerplate https://github.com/entria/graphql-dataloader-boilerplate or one or more of the schemas available on https://www.graphqlhub.com/
+- [ ] it should use our boilerplate  or [Github] or [Yelp] schemas
-- [ ] it should show the content inside a FlatList (a list of reddit or hackernews or github or twitter or a mix of them)
+- [ ] it should show retrieve the data from the server and display it inside a FlatList
 - [ ] it should be open sourced on your github repo

 ## Extras